Little girl at pediatric dentist

 At some point, your child will transition out of a pediatric dentistry practice and into an adult-care practice.
 The moment at which your child takes that leap is individualized.
 Some people are ready to switch sooner than others.

-But here’s what you need to know as you guide your child’s medical care decisions.
+But here’s what you need to know as you decide your child’s medical care decisions.

 Your child should see a pediatric dentist very early in life.
-As soon as teeth erupt from the gums, they can begin to decay.
-And if teeth touch, plaque and food to collect.
+When teeth erupt from the gums, they can begin to decay.
+And if teeth touch, plaque and food collect.

 Most American children don’t see a dentist until they’re 2 years old.
 Experts would like them to start those visits much earlier.
 If your child develops teeth by age 1 year, visits should start then.